 Individual Quakers have been and are involved in political processes, sometimes as politicians, and more often as citizens.
-Friends are also involved collectively, through a variety of agencies, notably QUNO at the UN, QCEA in Europe, and national committees such as the Friends Committee on National Legislation in the US (FCNL).
+Friends are also involved collectively, through a variety of agencies, including QUNO at the UN, QCEA in Europe, and national committees such as the Friends Committee on National Legislation in the US (FCNL).

 William Penn is probably the most famous of all Quaker politicians: he drew up the constitution for Pennsylvania in 1681, and was its governor for several years.
 The political ideas in his ‘Holy Experiment’ found their way into the constitution of other states, and into the federal constitution too.
 Quakers were key members of the Pennsylvania legislature in the early days, as they were in Rhode Island.
 Several Quakers have participated in other legislatures around the world, notably John Bright, Joseph Pease, and Philip Noel Baker in the British Parliament.

 Most Quaker involvement in politics over the centuries has taken other forms, such as advocacy.
 Public statements and wider campaigning are key aspects.

 Friends in many countries make public statements on issues of the day, from a Quaker perspective, with a view to influencing political decisions and policies.
 Many do this individually, but often these statements have an ‘official’ status, as they have been developed by, and on behalf of, Quakers in the country or region in question.
 In 2010 Australian Quakers wrote to their government about defence spending.
 In January 2008 Friends in Nairobi made a powerful statement to Kenya’s President in the context of the violence after the December 2007 elections, setting out Quaker principles and proposing a way forward.